intelfx/linux/Documentation/admin-guide/cgroup-v2.rst

 	entries fault back in or are written out to disk.

   memory.zswap.writeback
 	A read-write single value file.
-The default value is "1".
-The initial value of the root cgroup is 1, and when a new cgroup is created, it inherits the current value of its parent.
+The default is to follow the global zswap.writeback_enabled module parameter (which is 1 by default), and when a new cgroup is created, it inherits the parent configuration.

 	When this is set to 0, all swapping attempts to swapping devices are disabled.
 This included both zswap writebacks, and swapping due